BroadbandForum/usp-test/9-functionality.md

 #### Test Metrics

-1. After step 2 the EUT sends a Notify message with an event element containing a ParameterMap argument with Device.LocalAgent.BootFirmwareImage
+1. After step 2 the EUT sends a Notify message with an event element containing a ParameterMap argument with Device.DeviceInfo.BootFirmwareImage